reactjs/react.dev/beta/src/pages/learn/preserving-and-resetting-state.md

 <Diagram name="preserving_state_diff_same_pt2" height={362} width={752} alt="Diagram with three sections, with an arrow transitioning each section in between.
 The first section contains a React component labeled 'div' with a single child labeled 'div', which has a single child labeled 'Counter' containing a state bubble labeled 'count' with value 0.
 The middle section has the same 'div' parent, but the child components have now been deleted, indicated by a yellow 'proof' image.
 The third section has the same 'div' parent again, now with a new child labeled 'section', highlighted in yellow, also with a new child labeled 'Counter' containing a state bubble labeled 'count' with value 0, all highlighted in yellow.">

-When switching back, first the div is unmounted then the new section is mounted.
+When switching back, the `div` is deleted and the new `section` is added

 </Diagram>